26th Infantry Regiment (United States): Training recruits

 The 26th Infantry was reassigned to TRADOC in April 1987.
 All three Spader battalions spent several years training recruits at Fort Dix, New Jersey and Fort Jackson, South Carolina, until reassigned to the First Infantry Division in January 1996.

 Balkan Wars

-In 1996, the battalion rejoined the Big Red One in Germany only to send its soldiers to Bosnia as part of the first American forces to enter the Balkans from February to September 1996.
+In 1996, the battalion rejoined the Big Red One in Germany only to send Delta company to Bosnia as part of the first American forces to enter the Balkans from February to September 1996.
 The entire battalion followed its initial deployment from October 1996 to April 1997.
 In March 1998, the unit deployed to the Balkans, this time to the Republic of Macedonia.
 Returning briefly in September 1998, the battalion was one of the first unit alerted for deployment to Kosovo in June 1999.
 It returned in December 1999.
 During this period, the unit earned the Superior Unit Award streamer and the Defense of Kosovo streamer.
-Three of the Task Force 1-26 Infantry soldiers lost their lives in Kosovo.
+Three of the Task Force 1-26 Infantry soldiers died in Kosovo.
 PFC McGill.
 1 Aug 1999.
 Cco 1- 26inf 1st ID.